How Long Is A Baseball Game?

 While both college and professional baseball games last nine innings, games in high school are limited to seven innings, and typically last around two hours.
 This reduced amount (compared to MLB and college’s nine innings) is mainly so that younger players do not have to withstand as much fatigue when playing.
 By requiring two fewer innings, pitchers do not have to throw as many pitches, and players do not have to be in the field for as long.
-This rule leads to quicker games that typically last around two hours.

 A game can be longer than nine innings if both teams are tied at the end of the ninth inning, in which case the game goes into extra innings.
 Teams play extra innings until one inning ends with someone in the lead.
 This can happen in two ways: the away team can take the lead in the top half of the inning and hold the home team scoreless in the bottom half, or the home team can walk it off in the bottom half of the inning by scoring after holding the away team scoreless in the top half.